google/tuneup.dart/readme.md

 - *init*: create a new project
-- *check*: analyze all the source code in the project - fail if there are any errors (This is the default action)
+- *check*: analyze all the source code in the project - fail if there are any errors (this is the default action)
 - *stats*: display metadata and statistics about the project
 - *trim*: trim unwanted whitespace from your source
 - *clean*: clean the project (remove the build/ directory)